pvihung/PasswordSecurityManager/README.md

 ---
 ***Note***
 This project can work perfectly without sample data.
 However, we also provide you with our sample data to use and test on.
-The sample data will be stored in **Sample_Data** folder
+The sample data will be stored in **Sample_Data** folder (as CSV) or SQLScript (as SQL Text File).